quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/deploy-ml.md

 8. Leave output as `hard-braking` (its default value).

-9. Click `Save as Project`.
-The code  is now saved to your workspace.
+9. Click `Save as Application`.
+The code  is now saved to your environment.

 	!!! tip